rpwoodbu/mosh-chrome/README.md

     $ ./build.sh

+  If you haven't done this before, see INSTALL.md.

   This will download and build all dependencies.
 The directory "src/app" will contain all the assets necessary to run the client in the browser.
 Go to chrome://extensions, enable "Developer mode", and click the "Load unpacked